-Before the completion of his sophomore year, the student chooses a field of concentration in which to begin intensive study.
-Hillsdale's academic departments do list requirements within the field of concentration; however, the student usually is allowed considerable flexibility in developing a comprehensive plan of study.
-While following departmental guidelines, the student is also encouraged to enrich his program with courses in related fields, according to his needs, interests and talents.
+Hillsdale's academic departments list requirements within each field of concentration; however, students are usually allowed flexibility in developing a comprehensive plan of study.
+While following departmental guidelines, students are also encouraged to enrich their program with courses in related fields, according to individual needs, interests, and talents.
 (Departmental requirements and suggested electives within each field of concentration are listed under Courses of Instruction.)